Opening Hours Open 7 days a week

 You can apply for a decree of nullity (decree absolute) 6 weeks after you get the decree nisi.
 A ‘decree of nullity’ is the final legal document which says that the marriage or civil partnership has been annulled.

-To apply for a decree of nullity, you need to fill in the notice of application for decree nisi to be made absolute.
+To apply for a decree of nullity, you need to fill in the notice of application for a decree nisi to be made absolute.

-Once the Respondent has responded to the nullity petition and has agreed to the annulment of marriage or civil partnership, you can apply for a decree nisi.
+Once the Respondent has responded to the nullity petition and has agreed to the annulment of the marriage or civil partnership, you can apply for a decree nisi.
 The decree nisi will confirm that the court does not see any reason why the marriage or civil partnership cannot be annulled.

 Yes.
 Many people seek annulments for religious reasons, especially if their faith does not permit divorce.
 A legal annulment is separate from a religious annulment granted by a church or other faith authority.